jtierno-1/genepredictionrnn.github.io/index.md

+# Project Information
+For more information about the project, click the link to go to the [github repository](https://github.com/arizonagranger/genepredictionrnn.github.io).
+The README will explain in further details as well as the unpublished PDF version of the research paper.

 # About the Authors
 ## Haley Granger
 Haley is an undergraduate Computer Science major with a minor in Game Design.
 She is interested in furthering her knowledge in the Machine Learning and AI fields.
 Projected graduation is in July 2021 and she hopes to find a job in the Machine Learning fields doing biological research, robotics, or automation.